Authenticating your app

 OAuth is an open-standard authentication protocol that allows you to approve one application interacting with another on your behalf without providing your username and password.
 This is the best choice if multiple users need to sign in to your app.

-OAuth is more complex to implement than using token based auth (i.e. PATs and SAs), but it offers more features and security.
-To implement OAuth, follow the detailed instruction in our OAuth developer docs.
+OAuth is more complex to implement than using token-based auth (i.e., PATs and SAs), but it offers more features and security.
+To implement OAuth, follow the detailed instructions in our OAuth documentation.

 OpenID Connect (OIDC) is an open authentication protocol that works on top of the OAuth 2.0.
 The purpose of OIDC is for users to provide one set of credentials and access multiple sites.

-If you want to allow users to log into your app using their Asana account, the OpenID Connect protocol is a good way to have your apps users authenticate.
+If you want to allow users to log into your app using their Asana account, the OpenID Connect protocol is a great way to have your apps users authenticate.

-See the OpenID developer docs for more information.
+See the OpenID Connect documentation for more information.